mzaman95/dgmd-e-28-assignment-3/README.md

 - The game starts with you placing a bet.
 - The dealer deals you 2 cards face up and deals themselves 1 card face up and 1 card face down.
 - If the total of your 2 cards is 21, then you automatically win.
-- Otherwise, the dealer will ask whether you want another card from the deck.
-If you do, say "Hit".
-If you don't want any more cards, say "Stay".
+- You can then either choose to "Hit" or "Stay" by clicking the corresponding button.
-- There's no limit to how many cards you can ask for but if you hit higher than 21, then you bust.
+- When you click "Hit", you will be dealt another card.
+There's no limit to how many cards you can ask for but if you hit higher than 21, then you bust.
-- If you stay, then the dealer will reveal their second card.
-If its 16 or under, they have to take another card.
+- If you click "Stay", then the dealer will reveal their second card.
+If the dealer totals at 16 or under, they have to take another card.
 If its 17 or higher they have to stay with their hand.
 - If the dealer busts, then you win.
 If the dealer doesn't bust, then you only win if your cards are higher than the dealers' cards.

-### Requirements
+**Requirements**

-Your second task is to create a page that implements the game of blackjack in which a player plays against a dealer.
+Create a page that implements the game of blackjack in which a player plays against a dealer.
 It will be your choice how to implement the game given the following requirements:

-1. You must use objects
+- [x] You must use objects
-2. You must use arrays
+- [x] You must use arrays
-3. The card suit (diamond, heart, spade, club) must be displayed as an icon or image.
+- [x] The card suit (diamond, heart, spade, club) must be displayed as an icon or image.
-4. The player has their hand of cards plus a “wallet” of money they can use to bet
+- [x] The player has their hand of cards plus a “wallet” of money they can use to bet
-5. You may use events and any other means of input
+- [x] You may use events and any other means of input